How a Great Website Accomplishes Your Organizational Goals

 The answer is that websites are a key part of accomplishing an organization’s overarching goals.

 Maybe you want your potential clients to be excited by what they see thus turning them into a customer.
-Maybe you run a non-profit and you want to appeal to your potential donor’s heart so that they feel good about donating to your organization.
+You might run a non-profit and want to appeal to your potential donor’s heart.
 Maybe you need online functionality to deliver a key service that allows your customers to do business with you.

 Your website can help you do all of these things.